 The Honor Society of Phi Kappa Phi awards grants in the amount of $1,000 to undergraduates with a minimum GPA of 3.5 to study abroad.
 Deadline is early April.
 Phi Kappa Phi chapters include: Coe College and University of Puget Sound.

 The Ambassadorial Scholarships program helps further international understanding and friendly relations among people of different countries and geographical areas.
 The program sponsors academic year scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
 While abroad, scholars serve as goodwill ambassadors to the host country and give presentations about their homelands to Rotary clubs and other groups.
 Upon returning home, scholars share with Rotarians and others the experiences that led to a greater understanding of their host country.
 Contact your local Rotary chapter for more information.
+The deadline is in early January.

 STA Travel, Inc. Scholarship